Biomass Producer CN Energy Group Seeks U.S. IPO Capital (Pending:CNEY)

 The market opportunity for biomass products in China for energy uses is expected to grow substantially in the years ahead.

-As to valuation, compared to a basket of publicly held Green & Renewable Energy companies compiled by the NYU Stern School in January 2020 which had an EV / Revenue multiple of 9.94x, CNEY’s proposed EV/Revenue of 6.84 appears reasonable.
+As to valuation, compared to a basket of publicly held Green & Renewable Energy companies compiled by the NYU Stern School in January 2020 which had an EV/Revenue multiple of 9.94x, CNEY’s proposed EV/Revenue of 6.84 appears reasonable.

 However, the firm’s operations were significantly affected in Q1 2020 due to the impact of the Covid-19 pandemic.